ZDRAVKA TODOROVA

 EC 2050 Principles of Macroeconomics

-EC 3190 Institutional Economics (Writing Intensive)
+EC 3190 Institutional Economics (Integrated Writing)

 EC 4450 Political Economy of Women